talkowski-lab/rCNV2/analysis/gene_scoring/README.md

 We counted CNVs per gene between all [cases and controls](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/phenotype/) for each metacohort, and then [meta-analyzed](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/genes/#3-combine-association-statistics-across-metacohorts) those CNV counts to derive an odds ratio for each gene.

-This process was executed identically to gene-level disease association analyses, described in detail [here](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/genes/#gene-based-burden-test-procedure).
+This process was executed identically to gene-level disease association analyses, described in detail [here](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/genes/#gene-based-burden-test-procedure), with the following exceptions:
+1. CNVs restricted to ≤5Mb and ≤10 genes to better isolate gene-specific effect sizes
+2. Deletion CDS overlap increased from 10% to 50% to enrich for true loss-of-function effects
+3. Duplication CDS overlap increased from 75% to 100% to enrich for true copy-gain effects

 ### 2a.
 Empirical Bayes estimation of prior effect sizes

 We next empirically estimated the average effect size and variance expected for true dosage-sensitive genes and true dosage-insensitive genes based on the rCNV data in this study.

+We computed the median odds ratio and variance across these gold-standard genes (described below), and used those values as priors for subsequent steps.

 We created these gene sets as follows: